-On April 17, 2015, the United States Environmental Protection Agency published a final rule regulating coal combustion residuals (CCR) as part of 40 CFR 257 (Federal CCR Rule).
-On April 15, 2021, the Illinois Environmental Protection Agency adopted 35 Ill.
+On April 15, 2021, the Illinois Environmental Protection Agency adopted a new waste disposal regulation creating statewide standards for the disposal of coal combustion residuals (CCR) in surface impoundments, created by the generation of electricity by coal-fired power plants.
+The Illinois CCR Rule, 35 Ill.
 Adm.
-Code 845 (Illinois CCR Rule) creating statewide standards for the disposal of CCR in surface impoundments, created by the generation of electricity by coal-fired power plants.
-40 CFR 257 and 35 Ill.
+Code Part 845 specifically requires that "the owner or operator of a CCR surface impoundment, or any lateral expansion of a CCR surface impoundment, must adopt measures that will effectively minimize CCR from becoming airborne at the facility, including CCR fugitive dust originating from CCR surface impoundments, roads, and other CCR management and material handling activities".
+As a result, each regulated facility must develop a CCR fugitive dust control plan that complies with 35 Ill.
 Adm.
-Code 845 require that the owner or operator of a CCR landfill, CCR surface impoundment, or any lateral expansion of a CCR unit (landfill/surface impoundment), must adopt measures that will effectively minimize CCR from becoming airborne at the facility, including CCR fugitive dust originating from CCR units (landfills/surface impoundments), roads, and other CCR management and material handling activities.
-As a result, each regulated facility must develop a fugitive dust control plan that complies with 40 CFR 257.80 and 35 Ill.
-Adm.
 Code 845.500(b).
-It should be noted that 40 CFR 257 also regulates CCR landfills but 35 Ill.
-Adm.
-Code only regulates CCR surface impoundments.